elenderg/PAL-1000/instruções de compilação.md

 `/timer/total/0/`

-`...which tell us we don't have any performance bottlenecks yet.
-Sweet.`
+...which tell us we don't have any performance bottlenecks yet.
+Sweet.

-`Next time, we'll find and load up the source files...
-Stay tuned.`
+Next time, we'll find and load up the source files...
+Stay tuned.

-`---`

 Alrighty, then.
-Time to load up our source files.`
+Time to load up our source files.

 56. Close up the Son of CAL (if you haven't already) and get back to the CAL-4700.
-Then find the CAL-4700's son directory and open up the son's six source files (if they're not already open).``
+Then find the CAL-4700's son directory and open up the son's six source files (if they're not already open).

- `

-57. Now find the "compile a directory" routine, move our temporary "abort" line down another notch, and uncomment the "Compile a directory (load the source files)" step, like so:``
+57. Now find the "`compile a directory`" routine, move our temporary "`abort`" line down another notch, and uncomment the "`Compile a directory (load the source files)`" step, like so:

- `

 `To compile a directory:`
 `Compile the directory (start).`
-`Compile the directory (load the source files).` `Abort with "I'm not old enough to make babies.".` ` `\Compile the directory (scan the source files).` `\Compile the directory (resolve the types).` `\Compile the directory (resolve the globals).`
+`Compile the directory (load the source files).` `Abort with "I'm not old enough to make babies.".` `\Compile the directory (scan the source files).` `\Compile the directory (resolve the types).` `\Compile the directory (resolve the globals).`